 BMJ Publishes Scaled Insights Collaborative Research

-BMJ Open is an online, open access journal, dedicated to publishing medical research from all disciplines and therapeutic areas.
+BMJ Open is part of British Medical Journals, dedicated to publishing medical research from all disciplines and therapeutic areas.

 Click the text below for the full published paper: